Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 62. ### Question62
 Which are two benefits of establishing naming conventions for code?(choose best two answers)

-- [ ] To make it easy to distinguish between different software products.
+- [ ] To make it easy to distinguish between different Software Products.
 - [x] To make the code more readable.
 - [ ] To communicate the identity of the developer who worked on the code.
 - [ ] To reduce friction in a shared codebase.